 A. K.’s works include both studio and improvised locations.
 In studio nudes, typically one central figure is presented in an expanse of empty space.
 They are free of distraction, inspired by the sparse indoor compositions of classic academic nude photography.
 These presentations have the advantage of meticulous lighting and deliberate technique.
 The lighting creates shapes around the subjects to set the mood for each image.
 Some are bright and airy while others are shadowy and mysterious.

 Location themes can include industrial, landscape, and cityscape.
 Towering skylines convey a sense of colossal scale.
 Landscape nudes follow a long artistic tradition of depicting Venus in nature.
 The timeless aspect of the landscape contrasts with spontaneous human performance.
 Urban exploration yields more surreal results: the nude figure in gritty and sometimes decaying industrial settings.
 The delicate human body juxtaposed with steel and concrete imparts a strong visual message.

 In the canon of human beauty, there is an array of features and body types.
 A. K.’s photography is selected from a narrow band of that spectrum, based on his perspective.
 He neither creates nor documents elegance, but pays homage to it.
-A. K. builds fictional narratives through collaboration with his subjects.
-He gravitates toward gymnasts and other athletes, or tomboys for their unrehearsed expressiveness compared to commercial models.
+A. K. builds fictional narratives through collaboration, gravitating toward gymnasts and other athletes, or tomboys for their unrehearsed expressiveness compared to commercial models.
 Photographer and subjects improvise, accumulating images for selection later.
-There is the occasional interaction between two or more figures or the interplay of props, but most of the images are of an individual model, communicating a mindset in terms of pose and attitude.
+There is the occasional interaction between two or more figures or the interplay of props, but most of the images are of an individual figure, communicating a mindset in terms of pose and attitude.

 Unlike many traditional photographers, documenting fact is irrelevant to A. K. The subject is more actor than model, improvising a character, time, and place.
 These protagonists express emotion and intentions to invite the viewer to explore this world.